 Professor Ala’i received her J.D. from Harvard Law School in 1988.

-Melanija Radnovic is the Director of ILSP and WCL Abroad.
-In this role, she also serves as Director of the International Visiting Scholars Program.
-Melanija teaches ILSP Externship Class for LLM Students and she also thought Visiting Scholars Seminar.
-For almost a decade now, she has represented AUWCL community in number of domestic and international conferences focused on international education, study abroad, career and professional development, student wellness, cross cultural communication and diversity, and collaborated with the US Department of State Bureau of Educational and Cultural Affairs on initiatives aimed to improve educational programs offered to international mid-career professionals and professionals with disabilities.
-Melanija has worked as a municipal court associate judge; as independent attorney practiced in the areas of business, labor, family and property law; and cooperated with the CIEL and several other NGOs in the DC area on a number of legal research projects related to international environmental law issues, and issues of foreign investment and trade in developing countries.
-Melanija has a JD from University of Novi Sad Law School and an LL.M. from American University Washington College of Law with two specializations in International Business and Environmental Law.
+Melanija Radnovic is the Director of WCL Abroad and International Programs.
+In this role, she is responsible for identifying and establishing new partnerships for the law school, overseeing all law school international partnership and cooperative agreements, directing the WCL Abroad dual degree programs and the semester exchange programs, and developing and carrying out various tailored academic programs for international visitors.
+In addition, Melanija focuses on advising JD students on career opportunities in international law and otherwise serves as the focal point for the internationally related activities of students, faculty, visitors, and alumni.
+Melanija directs the International Visiting Scholars and English for Lawyers Program and teaches ILSP Externship Class for LLM Students.
+She previously also taught Visiting Scholars Seminar.
+For over twelve years now, she represents the WCL community in several domestic and international conferences focused on international legal education, study abroad, career and professional development, student wellness, cross-cultural communication, and diversity.
+She has collaborated with the US Department of State Bureau of Educational and Cultural Affairs on initiatives aimed to improve educational programs offered to international mid-career professionals and professionals with disabilities.
+Melanija has worked as a municipal court associate judge; as an independent attorney practiced in the areas of business, labor, family, and property law; and cooperated with the CIEL and several other NGOs in the DC area on a number of legal research projects related to international environmental law issues, and issues of foreign investment and trade in developing countries.
+Melanija has a JD from the University of Novi Sad Law School and an LL.M. in International Business and Environmental Law from American University Washington College of Law.